-Southwest Airlines will no longer block middle seats
+Southwest Airlines says it will sell every seat

 "This practice of effectively keeping middle seats open bridged us from the early days of the pandemic, when we had little knowledge about the behavior of the virus, to now," Southwest said.
 "Today, aligned with science-based findings from trusted medical and aviation organizations, we will resume selling all available seats for travel beginning December 1, 2020."

+Southwest said it will notify customers on a flight ahead of time if more than 65% of seats are sold.

+The airline said Thursday it believes leaving middle seats empty means the airline will miss out on $20 million in potential revenue in October, and between $40 million and $60 million in November.

 That leaves Delta Air Lines as the final remaining big four carrier to limit capacity in aircraft cabins.

-Executives have said that policy will continue until next year.
+Delta CEO Ed Bastian said last week on a conference call with analysts that the policy is likely to end early in 2021, depending on consumer confidence in air travel.

+"We've got a lot of studies coming out from experts on the safety of air travel," Bastian said regarding the airline's current capacity limits.

+"And sometime in the first half of next year, I have no doubt, we will be [lifting] those caps.
+But we haven't picked a date yet, and I'd say we will continue to start the new year with the caps in place."

 United Airlines and American Airlines have been selling every seat for months.

 Alaska Airlines announced Thursday it will extend its policy of blocking middle seats until January 6, 2021.

 A recently released Defense Department study found that among mask-wearing airplane passengers, the risk of airborne droplet transmission in airplanes is limited due to specialized air flow and filtration systems.